Consideration of Bill, not amended in the Public Bill Committee

 I also have a problem with new clause 1, because the Bill needs to be temporary.
 As I said either on Second Reading or in a Westminster Hall debate, it needs to be a raid into the energy market, not an occupation.
 New clause 1 is a raid with a few troops left behind thereafter, which I am not sure I like very much.
 We want to ensure that Mr Nolan and his team at Ofgem can, in delivering the price cap, facilitate a transformation in the market that makes such legislative provisions redundant.
-The consumer-friendly, disrupted, digitised market that awaits will be so much cheaper that we will be glad to have made this slightly un-Conservative, temporary raid into the market in order to deliver something on the other side that is much better for consumers.
+The consumer-friendly, disrupted, digitised market that awaits will be so much cheaper that we will be glad to have made this slightly un-Conservative, temporary raid into the market, to deliver something on the other side that is much better for consumers.

 The Bill is designed to intervene in the energy market and correct market failure, which is why it has cross-party support, but not surprisingly, because it is a reaction to market failure, there are nuanced differences in how people think that can best be dealt with.
 One good thing is that everybody seems keen to protect the most vulnerable customers.
 The question is: what do effective competition and a fairer market look like?